-BU2
+BU3

+I agree to abide by the above at all times during the BU4 placement.
+If, at any time I have any concerns or questions relating to these expectations I will contact my academic advisor or the placement education tutor to discuss:

+Signed by Student:Date:

+BU4

-I agree to abide by the above at all times during the BU2 placement.
-If, at any time I have any concerns or questions relating to these expectations I will contact the student's academic advisor or the placement education tutor to discuss:
+I agree to abide by the above at all times during the BU4 placement.
+If, at any time I have any concerns or questions relating to these expectations I will contact my academic advisor or the placement education tutor to discuss:

-Signed by PPE: Date:
+Signed by Student:Date: